Kent Police: Noteworthy incidents

 On 26 November 2009, Kent Police shot and wounded Tomas Uptas after he threatened members of the public in the street with what was later identified as a BB gun and then pointed it towards armed officers in a supermarket in Canterbury.
 Kent Police later found the body of Loreta Raupiene in a nearby flat, Uptas was convicted of her murder in August 2010.

 On the morning of 5 September 2013, thick fog on the Sheppey Crossing resulted in approximately 130 vehicles piling up.
 Two hundred injured people were triaged at the scene by South East Coast Ambulance Service and 35 were taken to hospitals in Medway, Ashford, Margate, Maidstone, Canterbury, and London.
 Eight of these were seriously injured and five had to be cut free from their cars by Kent Fire and Rescue Service.
 No one was killed but the incident remains the worst of its kind since a 160-car pile-up killed three people on the M42 in March 1997.
 Thirty two drivers were offered driver improvement courses as an alternative to prosecution by Kent Police.

 On 8 February 2015, Kent Police shot and wounded Marc Traylor after he stabbed and wounded his daughter, Kitanna Traylor, during a psychotic episode at their home in Hersden.

-On 2 May 2016, Kent Police shot and lawfully killed William Smith after he pointed a single-barrelled shotgun towards armed officers in Goudhurst when they tried to arrest him for murdering Roy Blackman at his home in Biddenden earlier that year.
+On 2 May 2016, Kent Police shot and killed William Smith after he pointed a single-barrelled shotgun towards armed officers in Goudhurst when they tried to arrest him for murdering Roy Blackman at his home in Biddenden earlier that year.
+An inquest into the shooting concluded with a verdict that Smith had been lawfully killed.

 In October 2018, Kent Police began a search for the missing mother of five Sarah Wellgreen.
 Her ex-partner Ben Lacomba was convicted of her murder in 2019.
 Wellgreen's body has not been located as of December 2021.